legacysurvey/legacysurvey/pages/dr9/sga.rst

 We divide the ``SGA-2020`` into two non-overlapping samples and define the data model for each catalog below:

-* `SGA-2020.fits`_ contains :math:`383{,}568` galaxies with three-band
+* `SGA-2020.fits`_ contains 383,568 galaxies with three-band (*grz*) imaging
-  (:math:`grz`) imaging from `DR9`_, spanning :math:`\approx20,000\
+  from `DR9`_, spanning :math:`\approx20,000\ \mathrm{deg}^2`.
+For these systems
-  \mathrm{deg}^2`.
-For these systems we were able to generate multiband mosaics and measure their surface-brightness and color profiles using standard ellipse-fitting techniques.
+  we were able to generate multiband mosaics and measure their surface-brightness and color profiles using standard ellipse-fitting techniques.

 ..

-* `SGA-2020-leda.fits`_ contains the remaining :math:`148{,}109` galaxies from
-  the parent sample which lie *off* the `DR9`_ imaging footprint.
+* `SGA-2020-leda.fits`_ contains the remaining 148,109 galaxies from the parent sample which lie *off* the `DR9`_ imaging footprint.
 (Note that a small number of these galaxies are within the boundaries of the footprint but they lack three-band coverage and therefore were not analyzed as part of the ``SGA-2020``.)

 We also define the set of `Group Files`_ we generate, such as the